theNewDynamic/oregonsadventurecoast.com/content/blog/2017-09-12-celebrate-one-of-our-most-precious-resources-on-national-estuaries-day.md

 ---
 title: National Estuaries Week Celebrates Precious Coastal Resources
-date: 2017-09-12T19:00:59.000Z
+date: 2017-09-12T19:00:59.000+00:00
-description: >-
-  Many do not realize the important role that estuaries have in our ecosystem and in our lives.
+description: Many do not realize the important role that estuaries have in our ecosystem and in our lives.
 Estuarine ecosystems serve as natural barriers to buffer against storms and floods, absorb and store carbon, and provide critical habitat for commercial and recreational fisheries.
 The need to protect and restore these critical places has never been more pressing.
 tags:
 - Charleston
 - National Estuaries Day
 - South Slough National Estuarine Research Reserve
 categories:
 - Miscellaneous
-image: /img/09-12-18-national-estuaries-week.jpg
+image: "/img/09-12-18-national-estuaries-week.jpg"
+draft: true

 ---
 Many do not realize the important role that estuaries have in our ecosystem and in our lives.
 Estuarine ecosystems serve as natural barriers to buffer against storms and floods, absorb and store carbon, and provide critical habitat for commercial and recreational fisheries.
 The need to protect and restore these critical places has never been more pressing.